Song of General Kim Il Sung

-The "Song of General Kim Il Sung" (Korean: 김일성 장군의 노래) is a North Korean marching song composed by Kim Won-gyun in 1946.
+The "Song of General Kim Il Sung" is a North Korean marching song composed by Kim Won-gyun in 1946.
 As a part of an ongoing cult of personality centered around the country's posthumous leaders, the song praising Kim Il Sung, North Korea's "Eternal President", who died in 1994, is still widely played in the country.
 It is often considered to be the de facto national anthem in North Korea.

 The song is a four-square march.
 It features paired two bar phrases in an A-B-A form, with dotted rhythms.
 Percussion and brass instrumentation is intended to enhance the revolutionary tone of the song.

 The song, composed in 1946, is the earliest known work of art mentioning Kim Il Sung, and thus can be said to mark the beginning of his personality cult.

 In the early 1980s Kim Jong Il began promoting the song and it has since replaced "Aegukka", the national anthem, as the most important song and the de facto anthem played in public gatherings in the country.
 North Koreans typically know the lyrics by heart, though this seems to have changed under his grandson, Kim Jong Un.